 Do you love weaving interesting narratives with your imagination?
 A story is simply a narrative comprising of either real or fictional characters put together in certain events or circumstances.
-Story writing forms a crucial element of Class 9 and 10 English syllabi as it aims to teach children about the basic structure and format of writing a tale.
+Story writing forms a crucial element of Class 9 and 10 English syllabus as it aims to teach children about the basic structure and format of writing a tale.
 This blog brings a comprehensive guide on story writing format , story writing topics and narrative writing format for Class 9 and 10 which you must practice to ace this section in your English examination.

 Quick Read: Letter Writing